WONDERlust91/WONDERlust91.github.io/source/_posts/rust-the-rust-programming-language.md

     }
 ```

-Rust knows that we didn’t cover every possible case, and even knows which pattern we forgot!
+Rust knows that we didn't cover every possible case, and even knows which pattern we forgot!
 Matches in Rust are _exhaustive_: we must exhaust every last possibility in order for the code to be valid.
 Especially in the case of `Option<T>`, when Rust prevents us from forgetting to explicitly handle the `None` case, it protects us from assuming that we have a value when we might have null.

 #### Catch-all Patterns and the \_ Placeholder

 Using enums, we can also take special actions for a few particular values, but for all other values take one default action.

-Imagine we’re implementing a game where, if you roll a 3 on a dice roll, your player doesn’t move, but instead gets a new fancy hat.
+Imagine we're implementing a game where, if you roll a 3 on a dice roll, your player doesn't move, but instead gets a new fancy hat.
 If you roll a 7, your player loses a fancy hat.
 For all other values, your player moves that number of spaces on the game board.
-Here’s a match that implements that logic:
+Here's a match that implements that logic:

 ```rust
     let dice_roll = 9;